How to protect your TECH from electrical damage?

 UPS has a power capacity as well so it’s better to carefully calculate the power needed for the systems to ensure that the UPS can power the connected equipment sufficiently.
 Most UPS manufacturers provide calculators for you to calculate the required power of a system.

-When choosing surge protectors, consider models with a sufficient number of protected outlets.
+When choosing surge protectors and consider models with a sufficient number of protected outlets.
 Also, ensure your surge protector has lighting protection.
 It will protect sensitive computer equipment from electrical spikes, resulting in failed hardware and corrupt and lost data.

 Surge protector and UPS internal electronics can fail because of the continuous electrical surge.
 If warning lamp, outlets stop operating or batteries fail to, replace the damaged component or the entire UPS or surge protector.